 “Emotionally charged, gripping, dramatic and poignant novel about the true meaning of love and security!”

 Have a listen on Audible.
 Try audio books for free for 30 days.

 Read More Popular Authors

 We’ve got a bunch of lists just like this one featuring the “best of” and what to read next.
-Try our list of the best Colleen Hoover books and favorite Taylor Jenkins Reid books.
+Try our list of the best Colleen Hoover books, best John Green books, Neil Gaiman books and favorite Taylor Jenkins Reid books.
 We’ve also got a ranked list of the Jenna Hagar Bush book club and an ongoing list of book club favorites (which is updated every month.)